kirstymcnaught/OptiKeyWiki/Conversation-only-mode.md

-If you only want to use the speech feature of OptiKey, then you can simplify OptiKey to only the keys you need:
+If you only want to use OptiKey to generate speech and communicate, then you can simplify OptiKey to a full screen mode which shows only the keys you need:

 1. Open the Management Console (with OptiKey focussed press ALT + M).

 2. Select the 'Visuals' tab at the top.

-3. Change the keyboard set to 'Speech Only':
+3. Change the keyboard set to 'Conversation Only':

   ![Change the keyboard set from the Management Console](https://github.com/JuliusSweetland/OptiKey/blob/gh-pages/images/Management_Console_Visual_Numbered.png)